 Who knew?
 Top 8 ways NOT to use a heat pump

 You may think a heat pump should be run just like a boiler or furnace: set it to your preferred room temperature.
 Turn it down when you leave the house.
 Reset it when you come home.
-But heat pumps are so efficient that you’ll actually save more by doing less.
+But because heat pumps work differently, you’ll actually save more by doing less.
 Here’s what not to do.

 2. DON’T… leave your existing heating system cranked up.If you do, your old system will compete with the heat pump, costing you energy and money.
 In the area where you're using your heat pump, turn your old thermostat 10°F lower than you used to.
 If you used to set it to 68, turn it to 58.
 This allows your old system to become the backup heat source.
 If the area gets chilly during a severe cold snap, don't be afraid to turn up the old thermostat temporarily.